rebeclem/termite_gut/ref.md

 look in /groups/cbi/Databases/Genomes/scripts/

 make a list of the accession numbers.
+The first line needs to be the first accession number, not the.
 Run pull_seqs_from_acc.py to pull the sequences from NCBI.
+You have to have python 3 to run it. (module load python 3).]
+First line actually has to be an accession.

 It has to be the right version of python. and you have to `pip install biopython`.